SSC-pass Sena MLA becomes 'Doctor' for Rs 48,550

-Shiv Sena MLA Vinod Ghosalkar, who was Std X pass as of the last Assembly elections, suddenly used ‘Dr’ before his name in an ad to greet party chief Uddhav Thackeray on his birthday; after a little research of our own, we uncovered a dummy’s guide on getting a PhD
+MLA Vinod Ghosalkar, a Std X passout, suddenly used 'Dr' before his name in an ad to greet Uddhav Thackeray on his birthday; after some research, we uncovered a dummy's guide on getting a PhD

 Are you unsatisfied with the bachelors or masters degree that you have?
 Do you yearn to get the respect that comes with having a ‘Dr’ before your name, but don’t want to work towards earning it?
 Well, our politicians, known to lead by example, may have just the solution.